Car or Van? How To Ensure Your Insurance Policy Fits Your Vehicle

 Small payload vehicles are considered passenger-carrying vehicles and are taxed and insured as cars.

-If your commercial vehicle is classified as a car, it could impact your insurance, meaning you may not have coverage in an accident.
+If your commercial vehicle is classified as a car, it may affect your insurance.

 Your V5 logbook can offer guidance on whether your vehicle is a car or a van.

-Manufacturers must declare the class of the vehicle at the point that it leaves the factory gates, using four classifications: M1 for cars, M2 for minibusses, and N1 and N2 for commercial vehicles.
+Manufacturers must declare the class of the vehicle at the point that it leaves the factory gates, using four classifications:

 However, this doesn’t account for car modifications after the vehicle leaves the factory.
-It’s also worth remembering that modifying your vehicle could invalidate your insurance.

 Van and car insurance are different, with each having its level of risk, features, and cover.